 The pressure test is always a snapshot, vigilance when using hoses remains a requirement.
 With the re-examination, however, you can recognize a weakened hose at an early stage and take it out of service if necessary.
 You increase safety and reduce health and environmental risks.

-We perform tests at our own locations or at the location of the client.
+We perform tests at our own location or at the location of the client.
 Thanks to our various water test machines, we can also test at Zone 0 locations.

 We also test flange reducers and piping.